-Our Fair For All initiatives are aligned with our commitment to international standards.
+Our Human Rights Policy and our Fair For All initiatives are aligned with our commitment to international standards.

 These include the UN Guiding Principles, the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work, the OECD's Guidelines for Multinational Enterprises and the International Labour Organisation’s core conventions.